Frequently Asked Questions

 Is it possible to have an appointment without internal vaginal examination?

-A women's health assessment without an internal vaginal exam remains a viable option, providing valuable insights into pelvic health without the need for invasive procedures.
-While internal exams offer a comprehensive evaluation, it's essential to recognize that they may not always be necessary or preferred by every individual.
+A women's health assessment without an internal vaginal exam remains a viable option, providing valuable insights into pelvic health.
+An internal assessment offers a comprehensive evaluation and learning tool, however, an individual may prefer not to have one.
 Fortunately, alternative assessments exist, ensuring comprehensive care tailored to each patient's needs.
 Real-time ultrasound imaging, for instance, offers a non-invasive means of examining pelvic structures, allowing clinicians to visualise the bladder, uterus, and surrounding tissues in real-time.
 Although not as exhaustive as internal exams, ultrasound assessments still offer valuable diagnostic information, enabling healthcare providers to identify potential issues and tailor treatment plans accordingly.
 Ultimately, prioritising patient comfort and autonomy while ensuring thorough assessment remains paramount in women's health care practices.